07947613070

 Wedding Photography at Wandsworth Town Hall/Register Office.

-Wandsworth Town Hall’s courtyard is a perfect location for the bride’s arrival and some gorgeous wedding photography.
+Wandsworth Town Hall’s courtyard is a perfect location for the bride’s arrival and some beautiful wedding photography.

-Wandsworth Town Hall is a grand looking building located in central Wandsworth, SW18.
-It houses Wandsworth Register Office (or Registry Office) where many couples have wed over the years, and the beautiful art-deco architecture and features present some lovely wedding photography opportunities.
+Wandsworth Town Hall is a grand building located in central Wandsworth, SW18.
+It houses the Wandsworth Register Office (or Registry Office), where many couples have wed over the years.
+The beautiful art-deco architecture and features present some lovely wedding photography opportunities.

 The couple pose with their son in the Marble Hall of Wandsworth Town Hall

-The top of the Marble Hall’s staircase presents as one of many great photo locations for your wedding photographer.
+The top of the marble hall’s staircase is one of many great photo locations for your wedding photographer to take portraits.

 The newly-weds show off their marriage certificate at their Wandsworth Town Hall wedding

-The Victoria Room: the interior of the Wandsworth Town Hall ceremony rooms are just as lovely as the outside and are great for your wedding photographer to work in.
+The Victoria Room: The interiors of the Wandsworth Town Hall ceremony rooms are just as lovely as the outside and great for your wedding photography.

 The Grandeur of Wandsworth Register Office for Your Marriage

-I have photographed at Wandsworth Town Hall several times.
-On arrival, the building’s seemingly large scale enhanced by the considerable entrance court is immediately striking.
-Many a bride and groom have arrived in style over the years.
+I have photographed Wandsworth Town Hall several times.
+On arrival, the building’s seemingly large scale, enhanced by the considerable entrance court, is immediately striking.
+Many brides and grooms have arrived in style over the years.

-The Marble Hall, choice of five ornate rooms and handy South London location means this is a fantastic register office to get married.
+The Marble Hall, with its choice of five ornate rooms and handy South London location, is a fantastic register office for getting married.

 Capacity at Wandsworth Town Hall varies from 10 in the Mayor’s Parlour to 100 in the Grand Chamber.